 Everything you need to know about Hurricane Helene as of today, September 26.

 Update on Hurricane Helene: impact on Cuba and Florida, with alerts for heavy rains, storm surges, and flooding.
-Preparations and measures underway to mitigate the devastating effects.
+Preparations and measures are underway to mitigate the devastating effects.

 huracán Helene © NOOA